esphome/esphome-docs/guides/faq.rst

 For me to fix the issue the quickest, there are some things that would be really helpful:

-1.  **Just writing "X doesn't work" or "X gives bug" is not helpful!!!** Seriously, how do you expect me to help given just that information?
+1.  **Just writing "X doesn't work" or "X gives bug" is not helpful!!!** Seriously, how do you expect help given just that information?
-2. A snippet of the code/configuration file used is always great for me to reproduce this issue.
+2. A snippet of the code/configuration file used is always great to reproduce this issue.
     Please read `How to create a Minimal, Complete, and Verifiable example <https://stackoverflow.com/help/mcve>`__.
 3. If it's an i2c or hardware communication issue please also try setting the :ref:`log level <logger-log_levels>` to ``VERY_VERBOSE`` as it provides helpful information about what is going on.
-4. Please also include what you've already tried and didn't work so that these things can be
+4. Please also include what you've already tried and didn't work as that can help us track down the issue.

 You can find the issue tracker here https://github.com/esphome/issues